-The study used a large number of different measures of job satisfaction.
-While there were some differences, both males and females seemed about equally satisfied with police work.
+The study used a large number of different measures of job satisfaction and on nearly every indicator female officers reported being more satisfied than males.
 While these items are too numerous to discuss in detail, a few examples will be presented.
-Males are more likely to feel that police work gives them the chance to do what they do best, while females are more likely than males to rate policing more highly than other types of work.
-Females are slightly more likely to respond that the job has lived up to their expectations, and that if they were to choose careers again they would still decide to become police officers.
-Table 6-1 shows that while males are more likely to indicate that they like police work very much female officers are also quite positive about the job.
+Females are slightly more likely to feel that police work gives them the chance to do what they do best, that the job has lived up to their expectations, and that if they were to choose careers again they would still decide to become police officers.
+Table 6-1 provides another indication of the higher level of job satisfaction of females as more of them report that they like the job very much.
 When asked to give reasons why they liked the job, women and men generally gave similar answers.
-The most frequent responses were the type of work done by the police and the opportunity to deal with the public.
-Men were more likely to mention independence, job security and the opportunity of meeting a different segment of society, while women were more likely to cite the opportunity to work with juveniles as a desirable feature of the job.
-With the exception of the importance men gave to independence, none of these differences were large.
-There was also similarity in responses to a question asking what they disliked about policing.
-The most common responses were the unpleasant duties that are part of the job, negative attitudes toward the criminal justice system, the restrictions on one's social life, and negative contact with the public.
+The most frequent responses were independence and public contact.
+Men were more likely to mention job security and the satisfaction of belonging to a group with which they identify, while women were more likely to cite shift work and public contact as desirable features of the job.
+The differences in seeing job security and shift work as advantages likely reflect the fact that a much higher proportion of the men are married and are concerned with long-term security and with the impact that shift work has on their family life.
+There was even a greater similarity in responses to a question asking what they disliked about policing.
+The most common responses were the unpleasant duties that are part of the job, the restrictions on one's social life, and negative feelings toward superiors.
 These responses were fairly evenly distributed among males and females.
-The only differences of any substance between the two groups was that some of the females expressed dissatisfaction with negative attitudes displayed toward female officers by their co-workers and males were more dissatisfied by the bureaucracy in the force.
+The only difference of any substance between the two groups was that some of the females expressed dissatisfaction with negative attitudes displayed toward female officers by their co-workers and by members of the public.